 The Group runs an informal family history Help Centre in Leiston.
 It is in the Leiston Council offices, open to all — members and non-members — free of charge.
 Experienced family historians are ready to help and advise you, whether you want to begin tracing your family roots but don't know where to start, or have simply reached a ‘brick wall’ in your research.

-Opening times are 10 a.m. to 12 noon on the first and third Saturday mornings of each month.
+Opening times of our "surgery" are 10 a.m. to 12 noon on the first and third Saturday mornings of each month.
 This even includes during August and December (when we have no talks), and at Bank Holiday weekends.
 Upcoming sessions are listed on the Events pages, the next at the top of the Homepage.
-The Centre can also be open on Wednesdays, by prior appointment — but if you wish to request such an appointment, please contact our Secretary, who is listed here.
+The Centre can also be open on Wednesdays, by prior appointment — but if you wish to request one, first please contact our Secretary, who is listed here.

 Read here about our trial 'Drop-in Tuesdays' from 2 to 4pm, on the first Tuesday of each month, next door at the fully accessible Leiston Library.